What to See

 Visit Washington's Distillery & Gristmill

 Learn more about the important role these buildings had on the Mount Vernon estate.
-Entrance is included in general admission and parking is available on site.

 According to an 1803 insurance document, Washington’s gristmill was 32 feet by 46 feet.
 In 1783, Washington described the mill in one of his letters, “two pair of Stones, one pair of which are French-burr, employed in the merchant business.
 The Mill house is of Stone, large and commodious, the dwelling house, which is convenient, is within 30 yards of it; and has a garden enclosed adjoining.
 A Cooper’s Shop is also near, and the whole convenient to tide water.”